SmartekWorks/smartekworks.github.io/swat/guide_execution.md

 If you have an BrowserStack account, you can also setup a cloud execution service on SWAT according to [Execution Services Setup](setup_execservices.md#Setup_BrowserStack_Service)

+Hint: You can apply for a trial account from [BrowserStack](http://www.browserstack.com) and setup it as your public cloud execution service.

-Hint: The BrowserStack Service has already been configured for you if you are using trial account or you purchase the BrowserStack Subscription with SWAT.
+Note: The BrowserStack Service has already been configured for you if you purchase the BrowserStack Subscription with SWAT.

 ### Settings of execution